THE DOCTORAL PROGRAM IN PHILOSOPHY

 As soon as a student achieves Candidacy, Rackham requires the student to form a dissertation committee.
 At this stage, it can be highly provisional, since a dissertation committee can easily be revised later if and as a student wants.
 (See the last paragraph of II.D.5.c below.)

 In the final stages of achieving Candidacy, the student should begin to explore possible dissertation topics and identify members of the faculty who might serve on a dissertation committee or even as its chair.
 To help guide and structure this process, the student will enroll in a preliminary Dossier Reading Course (599) under the direction of a faculty member likely to serve as the director of the dissertation committee, with the aim of producing a dossier soon thereafter for review.
 The feedback received from this review should put the student in a good position to proceed to submit the final version of the prospectus shortly thereafter and go forward with the writing of the dissertation.

 a.
 Dossier Reading Course

-In the term during which candidacy requirements are being completed or in the Fall or Winter term immediately following, the student should enroll in Philosophy 599, the Dossier Reading Course or DRC, under the direction of a faculty member the student would like to consider as a possible director of the dissertation committee.
+In the term during which Candidacy requirements are being completed or in the AY term immediately following, the student should enroll in Philosophy 599, the Dossier Reading Course or DRC, under the direction of a faculty member the student would like to consider as a possible director of the dissertation committee.
 The choice is not binding on either party as regards the constitution of the dissertation committee; it is meant only as a convenient opportunity for a trial run.
 The aim of the DRC is to help the student explore and identify a viable dissertation topic and begin substantive work on it, by working towards the two draft documents that will constitute the student's dissertation dossier:

 - a draft of a substantial chapter of the planned dissertation